-Basic health care is provided to JVs beginning the first day of Orientation and for the duration of the service year.
-Co-pays and prescriptions can be covered by JVC Northwest up to a certain amount.
+Health insurance is provided to JVs beginning the first day of Orientation and for the duration of the service year.
 This basic insurance does not include dental or optical coverage.
 JVs can also choose to remain on an existing plan they may already be on.

-Jesuit Volunteer Corps (JVC) Northwest began its direct partnership with national service through a National Direct AmeriCorps grant in 2010, and were awarded a recompete grant in 2013-14.
-The 2015-16 service year will be our third year of our second three-year grant cycle.
+Jesuit Volunteer Corps (JVC) Northwest began its direct partnership with national service through a National Direct AmeriCorps grant in 2010, and was awarded a re-compete grant in 2013, 2016, and 2019, all of which reflect a three year grant cycle.
 The majority of our placements are AmeriCorps positions.
-JVC Northwest AmeriCorps members receive an education award upon successful completion of a year of service.
+JVC Northwest AmeriCorps members receive an education award upon successful completion of a year of service ($6,895 for the ’23-24 service year and $7,395 for the ’24-25 service year).
 Members receive a living allowance which funds their housing costs, food, utilities, transport to and from the service site, medical co-pays and deductibles and other costs incurred during the year.
-We are currently reapplying for an additional three years of funding to begin in the 2016-17 service year.
 Future funding is conditional upon government appropriations and a successful grant award.

 How do I know if my position qualifies as an AmeriCorps placement?

-Most (135 out of 148) of our positions qualify for AmeriCorps.
+Most of our positions qualify for AmeriCorps.
 Some positions are not eligible for AmeriCorps because they are advocacy and/or ministry positions, and some positions will be non-AmeriCorps due to the fact we have a greater number of opportunities for full-time service than we have AmeriCorps funding for positions.
 Under the “Where We Serve” section on our website, there is a list of position descriptions; click on the details section to see if a position is an AmeriCorps position or a non-AmeriCorps position.
-Note: this will be updated to reflect 2016-17 positions in mid- February.

 What is the AmeriCorps living allowance?

-The AmeriCorps living allowance is an amount of money set by the Corporation for National and Community Service (CNCS) that full-time AmeriCorps members receive during their year of service.
-The living allowance for the 2015-16 service year is $12,530.
+The living allowance is an amount of money set by AmeriCorps that full-time AmeriCorps members receive during their year of service.
+The living allowance for the 2022-23 service year is $16,500.